Which certifications should you pursue if you want a top IT salary?

 Competitiveness: CISA certification is ISACA’s oldest, dating back to 1978, with more than 130,000 people certified since its inception.

 Path to certification: ISACA’s CISA certification requires at least five years of experience in information systems auditing, control or security and passing an exam that is only offered during the same two 16-week windows per year (this year they are February 1 to May 24 and June 1 to September 23) and is computer-based.
-Registration is via the ISACA website, where you can also find testing locations and availability.
+Registration is via the ISACA website.
 Maintaining CISA certification also means earning continuing professional education credits each year.

 Your five years of experience must be within 10 years of the exam or five years after passing it, however there are some alternatives to the experience requirement for this certification.
 Continuing education credits are required each year to maintain your certification.